JKWA/funx/guides/dsl/eq.md

 * `:eq_map` - Behaviour returning Eq map → use directly
 * `:dynamic` - Unknown (0-arity helper) → runtime detection

-The parser validates projections and raises compile-time errors for unsupported syntax, producing the final node tree that the executor will compile.
+The parser validates projections and raises compile-time errors for unsupported syntax, producing the final structure tree that the executor will compile.

 ## Transformers